ChrstphrHll/npc_gen/students/Matto Divya.md

 ### Description
 - Gnome Ranger from Shadesburry Initiative
 - 1st year Assault student in Jettenia
-- shoulder length wavy brunette hair that's put up, Brown eyes, and Fair skin
+- long wavy lighter blonde hair that's well kept, Brown eyes, and Fair skin
 - Is Stern and Lackadaisical, and has Fitness as their ideal

 ### Organizations